Tnjdh014/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] Added in a Modal that allows the devs to get a Coke! (this has been implemented to showcase what I have learned in WEB101)

 ## Video Walkthrough